Accessing Controlled Data

 Requesting access through the Broad's DAC Approval Process

 To access the data, the requester must first create an account in DUOS using their institutional email address.
 If the requester's institutional account is not already a Google account, it can be made a Google account by following these instructions.
 The Signing Official from the requester's institution must register for an institutional Library Card Agreement (“LCA”) in DUOS if one is not already in place.
 The LCA enables requesters from that institution to request access to data managed by DUOS.
 The requester will then need to fill out a Data Access Request through DUOS, which will be reviewed by the Broad Institute's Data Access Committee.
-Once a request is approved, NeMO will be notified to authorize access to the data.
+Once a request is approved, the requester should forward their DUOS approval e-mail to nemo@som.umaryland.edu, and NeMO will authorize access to the data.

 Downloading Data